MovieStoreGuy/go-gitkeys/README.md

     	The Github org that want to fetch all public users's public ssh keys -output string
-    	Define the path you wish to output the content to -token string
+    	Define the path you wish to output the content to -team string
+    	Define the team to filter results by
+  -token string
     	A user's github token that can access the org's details -user string
     	The Github user to get their public ssh keys

 ```